websitefingerprinting/wfdef/README.md

 <span id="tips-and-tricks">

 ## Tips and tricks
-* There are two ways to get the trace via WFDefProxy:
+* There are two ways to get the trace via WFDefProxy (**The second is deprecated as it is not reliable and add complexity to the defense code**):
   * The first one is to simply add some logs about the time and bytes of the packets sent or received near the `conn.Write` or `Read` function.
 I have written some.
    The logs can be found at `/Users/example/tor-config/log-[defense]-client/pt_state/obfs4proxy.log`.
    Make sure the log function is enabled.